Five Years …

 Inevitably, our considered discussions lasted 30 seconds and ended with a plan–I’d drive.
 Whoosh, a tornado left to grab an overnight bag (or three?).
 Aches?
 What aches?
 The dash began.

-From the outside, their house looked peaceful, but with the door unlocked—unusual.
-Once inside, a bouncy two-year-old charged into my arms for a hug in giddy excitement about something.
+From the outside, their house looked peaceful, but with an unlocked door—unusual.
+Once inside, a bouncy two-year-old charged into my arms for a hug in giddy excitement about … something.
 Weary faced, Dad said a quick ‘hi, help yourself to drinks’ and performed the upstairs two-step.
 Greased lightning?
 Sort of … only faster.
+My playmate grabbed for my glasses.

 Electric calm, wild excitement